BEST: BLUM 38N SOFT CLOSE

 1. How Quickly Does the Soft Close Damper Recover?

-One of the most common issues with (generic) soft close cabinet hinges is the damper doesn’t work for a quick open and close.
+One of the most common issues with (generic) soft close cabinet hinges is the damper only works for a quick open and close.

-- Brand name hinges that have been engineered and sold to high-end cabinetry shops where this behavior is not allowed.
+• Brand name hinges engineered and sold to high-end cabinetry shops.

 2. Can I retrofit Self close kitchen cabinet hinges?

-Have an existing kitchen and researching if you’ll be able to upgrade your hinges?
+Have an existing kitchen and researching if you can upgrade your hinges?

-- To start, almost any concealed hinge door can be retrofit with a soft close damper.
+1. almost any concealed hinge door can be retrofitted with a soft close damper.
 While these don’t require the hinges to be replaced, they do add another piece of hardware to the interior of your cabinet.

-- Hinge replacement of existing “Euro-style” concealed hinges.
-Due to the popularity of concealed hinges in both frameless and face frame kitchens there is a very good chance you’ll be able to replace the existing hinges.
+2. Hinge replacement of existing “Euro-style” concealed hinges.
+Due to the popularity of concealed hinges in frameless and face frame kitchens, you can replace the existing hinges.

-However, if your hinges are visible from the front you might be out of luck.
-Due to the force of the dampers a front mounted hinge screw will be continually “pressed” with a soft close hinge.
+However, you might need more work if your hinges are visible from the front.
+Due to the force of the dampers, a front-mounted hinge screw will be continually “pressed” with a soft close hinge.

 3. Finding out what kind and size of hinge you need

-Worried about spending a lot on new hinges only to find they own’t fit?
-Well this is a very common question and something even professionals have to carefully plan.
+Worried about spending a lot on new hinges only to find they won’t fit?
+This is a ubiquitous question and something even professionals have to plan carefully.
 So let’s take a look at how to determine both.

 Soft close hinge construction